Chile national under-20 football team: U-20 World Cup: Chile 1987

 The first World Cup the U-20 national team gained entry came in 1987 when Chile was granted the right to host.
 Chile headed Group A which included Australia, Togo, and Yugoslavia.
 October 10, 1987 Chile faced eventual tournament winners Yugoslavia in Santiago in the presence of a crowd totaling 67,000 spectators.
 All of Chile's early group matches were held in Santiago at the Estadio Nacional.
 Chile lost the opening game by a score of 2–4, with Lukas Tudor and Camilo Pino scoring for the squad.

-The second match against Togo, had Chile winning by a score of 3–0, with Pino scoring through a penalty kick in the '8 minute of the match.
-Tudor would also respond by scoring two goals in the 32nd and 75th minute of the match and securing victory.
+Chile won their second match against Togo by a score of 3–0, with Pino scoring through a penalty kick in the '8 minute of the match.
+Tudor scored the remaining two goals in the 32nd and 75th minute of the match.

 The next game against Australia was staged in front of 75,000 people.
 Chile using the advantage of having support from its crowd, defeated Australia 2–0 with both goals coming from Pino in the 22nd and 52nd minutes of the match.

 Chile advanced to the Quarter-Finals in second place, and later played Italy in the city of Concepción, Chile.
 Chile's margin of victory came with the minimum difference of a 1–0 score.
 The result in effect would lead ti a face-off against West Germany in the Semi-Finals.
 The match featured West Germany ultimately winning 4–0.
 The third place spot was to be played against East Germany where Chile fell on penalty kicks 3–1 after a game that had both sides drawn 1–1.